 - A Simplified Look at the Savings Rate

 - The Ultimate Guide to Financial Independence and Retire Early

 6. Stop Making Excuses

-In the last few years, I’ve been working on increasing my confidence and increasing my self-awareness, but also stop making excuses!
+In the last few years, I’ve been working on increasing my confidence and increasing my self-awareness, but I’ve also stopped making excuses!

 Stop saying ‘I can’t’, because most of the time it’s just not a priority.

-Of course, there are many legit reasons why people have financial setbacks, but there are many people out there making excuses for why they can’t reach their goals.
+Of course, there are many legitimate reasons why people have financial setbacks, but there are many people out there making excuses for why they can’t reach their goals.